Grand Ole Opry: Commercialization

 In another case, the Trademark Trial and Appeal Board granted summary judgment that the term "Opry" is a generic term (and thus no more protected than the words "Grand" or "Ole"), but the Federal Circuit court reversed this decision.
 As recently as 2009, the Trademark Trial and Appeal Board granted judgment against Texas Opry House, LLC, which had filed a trademark application for TEXAS OPRY HOUSE.

-In 2004, the Grand Ole Opry sold naming rights to its first "presenting sponsor," Cracker Barrel.
-As of 2021, the Opry is sponsored by insurer Humana and retail chain Dollar General.
+In 2004, the Grand Ole Opry sold naming rights to its first "presenting sponsor", Cracker Barrel.
+Insurance company Humana became a sponsor in September 2007, was the presenting sponsor by no later than January 2010, and still holds that top sponsorship level as of May 2023.